Postgraduate | CUR-MTS517 | 2023

 Course information for 2023 intakeView information for 2024 course intake

 HECS-HELP and FEE-HELP available

 At the completion of this subject students will be able to:

-- establish robust practices for feedback, recording and reporting of student achievement in Senior Secondary Health and Physical Education
+- establish robust practices for the recording, providing feedback and reporting of student achievement in Senior Secondary Health and Physical Education to educational stakeholders

 No additional requirements

 This is in the range of 10 to 12 hours of study each week.

 Equivalent full time study load (EFTSL) is one way to calculate your study load.
 One (1.0) EFTSL is equivalent to a full-time study load for one year.

 Find out more information on Commonwealth Loans to understand what this means to your eligibility for financial support.

 Once you’ve completed this subject it can be credited towards one of the following degrees